-Our outsourcing contracts typically span several years.
-Revenues are generally recognized on outsourcing contracts over time because our clients benefit from the services as they are performed.
-Outsourcing contracts require us to provide a series of distinct services each period over the contract term.
+Our managed services contracts typically span several years.
+Revenues are generally recognized on managed services contracts over time because our clients benefit from the services as they are performed.
+Managed services contracts require us to provide a series of distinct services each period over the contract term.
 Revenues from unit-priced contracts are recognized as transactions are processed.
 When contractual billings represent an amount that corresponds directly with the value provided to the client (e.g., time-and-materials contracts), revenues are recognized as amounts become billable in accordance with contract terms.